Technology / Networking

 Is the CWNA Worth it?

-Earning the CWNA is absolutely worth it if you're wanting to start your career or advance up the ladder.
+Earning the CWNA is worth it if you want to start your career or advance up the ladder.
 Specifically for those wanting to make a career in wireless, the CWNE Track is phenomenal and carries a fair amount of weight in interviews and computer-driven talent management systems.
-Of note here is the upcoming CWINE track, which is centered around IoT; a critically underserved and evolving sector.
-The CWNA is a requirement for CWISE, and conversely CWISA is for CWNE.
-IoT and IT have begun the process of merging and the clock is ticking.
+Of note here is the upcoming CWINE track, which is centered around IoT, a critically underserved and evolving sector.
+The CWNA is a requirement for CWISE, and conversely, CWISA is for CWNE.
+IoT and IT have begun merging, and the clock is ticking.

-Just for learning factor alone, the CWNA can pay dividends.
-It covers what's going on under the hood with WiFi, not just what button to press.
-In-depth knowledge is much easier with a vendor when you know both where the buttons are, and what they do.
+The CWNA can pay dividends for the learning factor alone.
+It covers what's happening under the hood with WiFi, not just what button to press.
+In-depth knowledge is much easier with a vendor when you know both where the buttons are and what they do.

 The CWNA also is a "stamp of approval" for less experienced engineers.
-It shows that you have made a commitment to better yourself and learn more about your craft.
-Employers like people who reach farther and don't have to be hand-led, especially in IT.
-From the employer's side, it's a much better bet than relying on interview questions It turns the conversation from "What do you really know" to "Where are the holes in your knowledge", giving you a crucial advantage over the table in an interview.
+It shows that you have committed to bettering yourself and learning more about your craft.
+Employers like people who reach farther and don't have to be handled, especially in IT.
+From the employer's side, it's a much better bet than relying on interview questions.
+It turns the conversation from "What do you know?" to "Where are the holes in your knowledge?" giving you a crucial advantage over the table in an interview.
 Learn today with CBT Nuggets.

 delivered to your inbox.